CHRONIC KIDNEY DISEASE

 - What tests are performed for the diagnosis of CKD?

 CKD is diagnosed by estimation of serum creatinine.
 Further blood and urine tests and ultrasound scan are needed to find the associated abnormalities and to diagnose the cause of CKD.
 You may also require kidney biopsy to diagnose the cause.
-Your doctor will decide on the feasibility of biopsy based on ultrasound report.
+Your doctor will decide on the feasibility of a biopsy based on the ultrasound report.

 - What are the treatment options for CKD?

 The first step in the treatment of CKD is the determination of the cause of CKD.
 Then the doctor will try to improve kidney function through treatment of reversible causes that could have contributed to reduced kidney function (use of drugs that impair kidney function, blockage in the urinary tract, very high or low blood pressure or decreased blood volume).

 Hypertension, or high blood pressure, is present in 80 to 85 % patients with CKD.
 Good blood pressure control is the most important goal for trying to slow progression of CKD.

 You may require medications to treat swelling of legs if there is associated breathlessness and for improving electrolyte and acid disturbances.